 Solar panels require little to no upkeep.
 Protective glass framed in high-quality aluminum covers the solar cells.
 This allows the panels to withstand extreme weather, rain, snow, and hail.
 On top of that, they don’t produce any noise or waste.

-SunPower’s Complete Confidence Panel Warranty provides the industry’s only 25-year Power, Product and Service backing.
-As the only SunPower Elite Dealer in Kansas and Missouri, you can rest assured your solar panel installation will be designed and installed by a team of NABCEP© certified professionals.
+You can rest assured your solar panel installation will be designed and installed by a team of NABCEP© certified professionals.
 We have absolute confidence in our panels’ ability to deliver more energy, reliability and savings over time.
-That’s why we also include a separate workmanship warranty on the installation of the system.
+That’s why we also include a separate workmanship warranty on the installation of our systems.

 If you want to see if solar makes sense for your operation, we can look at your history of electrical usage and property to figure out the best options to help you save money on your bottom line.
 Contact us today.